DENSO-2DLab/DENSO-2DLab.github.io/index.md

 ---
 layout: default
-title: DENSO Robotics 2DLab
+title: DENSO Robotics 2DLab Project
 ---

-# Welcome to the 2DLab Portal
+# Welcome to the DENSO Robotics GitHub Lab!

 The purpose of this organization is to provide resources that DENSO Robotics programmers can use to get a jump start on their specific projects or applications.

 **Contributing**

 This portal is built by robot users for robot users.
+All of the projects on this site are posted under the MIT License.

 There are different ways to contribute:
 - Suggesting a Repository to add to the portal.
 - Submitting any bugs or enhancements on the issue section.
 - Fixing bugs or adding new features by creating a pull request.